 Changes ultimately come to life through the individuals who have to do their jobs differently as a result of a project or initiative.
-Whether the project involves a process impacting 15 people, a new technology impacting 150 or a transformation impacting 15,000, the success of the project is inextricably linked to the success of each of those individuals.
+Whether the project involves a process impacting 15 people, a new technology impacting 150 or a transformation impacting 15,000, the success of the project is inextricably linked to the successful adoption and usage by those individuals.
 Did they get on board, or did they stay on the shore?

-To help visually depict this, imagine two ships: one where the people side was managed effectively, and one where it was not.
+To help visually depict this, imagine two ships: one that represents a completed project where the people side was managed effectively, and one where it was not.
 In both cases, a beautiful ship was constructed, and it now needs a full working crew.
 However, one ship was left isolated and empty while the other ship was full of life and people who "got on board."
 Below are the types of things you might hear from a project leader in each situation.

 The Empty Ship